openfrontier/ci/README.md

 * Create a Nginx as a reverse proxy of the Gerrit, Jenkins, Redmine, Nexus(Optional).
 * Import a project to demonstrate the configuration of Gerrit, Jenkins, Redmine which including:
   * Using Jenkins gerrit plugin to trigger builds from gerrit.
-  * Using Jenkins docker plugin to trigger builds on a dockerized slave node.
+  * Using Jenkins swarm plugin to trigger builds on a dockerized slave node.

 ## Prerequisites
     Docker service installed on host.